Attorneys Protecting the Rights of Farmers & Business

 Helping Farmers Seek Justice

 If you are a commercial farmer who has suffered losses due to crops damaged by dicamba – including herbicides marketed under the brand names XtendiMax, Engenia, and Fexapan – you may have a potential case against the manufacturers.
 Our lawyers at Crumley Roberts are available to help you learn more about your rights and how we can guide you through the legal journey ahead.
-Our firm is passionate about protecting the rights of the wronged and, because we treat our clients like family, is committed to fighting aggressively for the compensation they deserve.
+Our firm is passionate about protecting the rights of the wronged and, because we treat our clients like family, we are committed to fighting aggressively for the compensation they deserve.